-Cedar Rapids homeowner finds mold missed by home inspectors, causes sickness
+Linn County homeowner finds mold missed by home inspectors, causes sickness

-CEDAR RAPIDS, Iowa (KCRG) - A Cedar Rapids homeowner was expecting his home to be safe to move into after passing a home inspection.
+A Linn County homeowner was expecting his home to be safe to move into after passing a home inspection.

 However, he discovered mold was missed and it was causing him to get sick.

-“The whole house had high levels of toxic mold, especially two of the most toxic and life threating ones to humans and animals,” said Stephen Paxton, the homeowner.
+“The whole house had high levels of toxic mold, especially two of the most toxic and life-threatening ones to humans and animals,” said Stephen Paxton, the homeowner.

 This was Stephen Paxton’s second time buying a home and he said he did his research – including finding a reliable home inspector.

-“You trust the process, there is a lot of homes being sold in Cedar Rapids, so you trust the real estate process with inspection and I thought I was getting into a healthy home,” said Paxton.
+“You trust the process, there is a lot of homes being sold in Linn County, so you trust the real estate process with inspection and I thought I was getting into a healthy home,” said Paxton.

-What he soon would find out – things get missed and this time, it was at a coast to his health.
+What he soon would find out – things get missed and this time, it was at a cost to his health.

 “There’s a lot of hidden items in houses and this is a great example of a hidden problem where a stone did not get turned over,” said Paxton.